 Inbound marketing is the creation and distribution of intent-driven, informational marketing content online.
 Companies create articles, landing pages, videos and more to give potential customers relevant information based upon which stage of the buying journey they’re at.
 The goal is to create content for each stage of the buying cycle, but the challenge is making sure that content is seen by your target audience.

 User-generated content (UGC) is text, images, or video content created by customers about your business and its products or services.
 Customers love UGC because they see it as authentic, real and, perhaps most importantly, not created by marketers.
-Encourage your customers to post photos and videos of your products online, which can not only gain the attention of consumers previously unfamiliar with your brand, but also establish that you’re a company to be trusted.
+Encourage your customers to post photos and videos of your products online.
+This content can not only gain the attention of consumers previously unfamiliar with your brand but also establish you’re a company to be trusted.

 You could even get Gen Y to participate in your marketing campaigns by turning it into a contest.
 For years Doritos famously hosted a “Crash the Super Bowl” contest in which fans of the brand were encouraged to create their own Doritos commercial, with the winning submission airing during the big game.
 That allowed the chip maker UGC to effectively advertise its own product.